Embattled Tennessee bishop resigns after priest complaints, abuse-related lawsuits

 Pope Francis accepted Bishop Richard Stika’s resignation, according to a one-line statement from the Vatican.
 At 65, Stika is still 10 years below the normal retirement age for bishops.

-The Vatican didn’t identify a replacement in its statement, but the U.S. conference of Catholic bishops said the archbishop of Louisville, Kentucky, the Most Reverend Shelton Fabre, was named temporary administrator to run the diocese until a new bishop is installed.
+The archbishop of Louisville, Kentucky, the Most Reverend Shelton Fabre, was named temporary administrator to run the diocese until a new bishop is installed.

 Stika’s departure, after 14 years as bishop of Knoxville, closes a turbulent chapter for the southern U.S. diocese that was marked by a remarkable revolt by some of its priests, who accused Stika of abusing his authority and protecting a seminarian accused of sexual misconduct.
 They appealed to the Vatican for “merciful relief” in 2021, citing their own mental health, sparking a Vatican investigation that led to Stika’s resignation.

-In a statement Tuesday, Stika cited “life-threatening health issues” as at least part of the reason for his resignation.
-He cited diabetes, heart problems and neuropathy, among others.
+In a statement Tuesday, Stika cited “life-threatening health issues” as part of the reason for his resignation.
+He listed diabetes, heart problems and neuropathy, among other issues, though he also said the public airing of problems in the diocese had affected him.

 “I recognize that questions about my leadership have played out publicly in recent months.
 I would be less than honest if I didn’t admit that some of this has weighed on me physically and emotionally.
 For these reasons, I asked the Holy Father for relief from my responsibilities as a diocesan bishop,” he said.